mdayayacoub-hash/interactive-table-visualiser-/README.md

 1. Load any tab-separated dataset (`.tab/.tsv/.txt/.gz`)
 2. Preview the dataset before plotting
-3. Select Row IDs using checkboxes (no Ctrl/Shift)
+3. Select Row IDs using checkboxes
 4. Create custom groups and assign sample columns to each group
 5. Plot **Box + Jitter**
    - Groups on X-axis